ThJohn60/ImmoCRM/README.md

 # ImmoCRM
-ImmoCRM is a software for German real estate agents.
+ImmoCRM is a software with German localization.
 The software enables them to manage customer data (addresses, properties, orders) and includes a calendar and an income overview.

-The software uses the following Components:
+The software uses the following components:

 Components under Eclipse Public License - v 2.0 and Eclipse Distribution License v.
 1.0